MarcoDVisser/ESWP/README.md

 ![Streak](https://raw.githubusercontent.com/MarcoDVisser/ESWP/master/streakFig.png)

 This repro is simply a log to help establish a Seinfeld streak of writing.
-TO excel in something we need to do it everyday.
+To excel in something we need to do it everyday.

 ```
 [I] ask Seinfeld if he had any tips for a young comic.
 What he told me was something that would benefit me a lifetime...